stolenpromises/website_jekyll/_projects/payload.md

 highlight: True
 index: 11  # index number for sorting which affects loops over all projects

-# short project descriptor that will be displayed in plain text
+# short descriptor that will be displayed in plain text
 blurb: An optimization problem demonstrating various levels of optimality.
 ---